elusivecodes/FyreArray/README.md

 - `$array` is the input array.
 - `$key` is the key.
 - `$value` is the value to set.
-- `$overwrite` determines if previous values will be overwritten, and will default to *true*.
+- `$overwrite` is a boolean indicating whether previous values will be overwritten, and will default to *true*.

 ```php
 $setDot = Arr::setDot($array, $key, $value, $overwrite);